Written By Kara Chapman

 - Resolve to Take Care of Business

-Separation and divorce raise issues of parenting, finances, and the division of assets.
+Separation and Divorce/Court Application raise issues of parenting, finances, and the division of assets.
 Leaving these issues unresolved allows them to continue to take up mental energy and prevents you from being able to move forward.
 Scheduling a consultation with a family lawyer is your first step in regaining control of your life and opening the next chapter.

 From all of us Chapman McAlpine Law, we wish you a healthy and happy 2021.